apache/seatunnel/docs/en/connector-v2/sink/Kafka.md

 ### partition [int]

-We can specify the partition, all messages will be sent to this partition,Indicates that the first partition is sent by default
+We can specify the partition, all messages will be sent to this partition.

 ### assign_partitions [array]